 A high number of founding teams look like some combination of incumbent industry expert + creative, with very little technical competence, and a very plausible vision as to why the thing they want to build will exist in the future.
 They typically go on to hire a freelancer Creative Technologist (a role in 2019 I argued should not be an early eng hire) who has done tangential work in the space, but either hasn’t been a full time employee anywhere for years, or refuses to join full-time.
-They then add an engineer that was working at a middling technology company and now wants to work on something cool and interesting in a role with far more freedom and moderately comparable compensation, while being paid to learn new parts of the tech stack1.
+They then add an engineer that was working at a middling technology company and now wants to work on something cool and interesting in a role with far more freedom and moderately comparable compensation, while being paid to learn new parts of the tech stack.

 My perpetual difficulty in believing in these concepts and teams today ultimately comes down to this chicken and egg problem of talent, where theoretical futures outpace attainable ones due to a huge talent gap.